 Tint lets you shift the color balance in your photo towards a purple or green hue, or somewhere in between.

 Sharpness helps when you have a blurry image — it can bring your photo into focus, but over-tweaking can result in a grainy image.

 Definition helps to define the focus — or foci — of your photo, bringing into view parts of the picture which might have gone unnoticed.

 Noise Reduction lets you reduce the effects of camera noise, which can result in small dots appearing on your pictures when you zoom in.
 It’s something which smartphone and tablet cameras can be particularly susceptible to — if you notice fuzzy dots on your zoomed-in image, increase the Noise Reduction slider and see if it helps.

 Finally, Vignette lets you darken or lighten the frame surrounding your picture.
-Darkening the frame can add quite an antique feel to an iPad-shot photograph.
+Darkening the frame can add quite an antique feel to an iPhone-shot photograph.

 Usefully, while it’s possible to adjust each individual setting, you can tap on icons to disable particular edits from your image.
 If you want to see how your picture looks without Saturation edited, instead of moving the control slider to zero, simply tap on the Saturation icon and it will be disabled.